entercloudsuite/automium-docs/content/guides/helm.md

 rolebinding.rbac.authorization.k8s.io "tiller-binding" configured
 ```

 Now you are ready to init helm.
-Use the namespace grafana!
+Be sure to use the namespace "grafana"!

 ```
 helm init --service-account tiller --tiller-namespace grafana